raspberrypilearning/using-pip-on-windows/en/step_6.md

     python -m pip install -U pip
     ```

 - Now you can use pip!
 You can install modules using the `pip install` command.
-For example, if you wanted to download the `guizero` library you would type this:
+For example, if you wanted to download the `guizero` module you would type this:

     ```bash
     pip install guizero
     ```

-- If you use online guides, you may often see instructions for installing Python packages with pip on **Linux**, for example you might see this command given to install the Pygame Zero library:
+- If you use online guides, you may often see instructions for installing Python packages with pip on **Linux**, for example you might see this command given to install the Pygame Zero module:

     ```bash
     sudo pip3 install pgzero
     ```

     This command won't work on Windows.
-To convert it into a command you can use, take the name of the library and type `pip install` in front of it:
+To convert it into a command you can use, take the name of the module and type `pip install` in front of it:

     ```bash
     pip install pgzero